-In order to understand the ANA (antinuclear antibody) test, it is first important to understand different types of antibodies.
+In order to understand the ANA test (antinuclear antibody test), it is first important to understand different types of antibodies.

 - Antibodies are proteins, produced by white blood cells, which normally circulate in the blood to defend against foreign invaders such as bacteria, viruses, and toxins.

-- Autoantibodies, instead of acting against foreign invaders as normal antibodies do, attack the body's own cells.
+- Autoantibodies, instead of acting against foreign invaders, attack the body's own cells.
+This is an abnormality.

 - Antinuclear antibodies are a unique group of autoantibodies that have the ability to attack structures in the nucleus of cells.
 The nucleus of a cell contains genetic material referred to as DNA (deoxyribonucleic acid).

-There is an ANA (antinuclear antibody) test which can be performed on a patient's blood sample as part of the diagnostic process to detect certain autoimmune diseases.
+An ANA test (antinuclear antibody test) can be performed on a patient's blood sample as part of the diagnostic process for certain autoimmune diseases.

-- If fluorescent cells are observed, the ANA (antinuclear antibody) test is considered positive.
+- If fluorescent cells are observed, the ANA test is considered positive.

-- If fluorescent cells are not observed, the ANA (antinuclear antibody) test is considered negative.
+- If fluorescent cells are not observed, the ANA test is considered negative.

 A titer is determined by repeating the positive test with serial dilutions until the test yields a negative result.
-The last dilution which yields a positive result (fluorescence) is the titer which gets reported.
-For example, if a titer performed for a positive ANA test is:
+The last dilution which yields a positive result (fluorescence observed under the microscope) is the titer which gets reported.
+Here is an example:

 Parts of an ANA Report